 - It is critical that you meet your lesson at the scheduled time.
 Lessons are offered to develop your performance skills and musicality to the highest level appropriate to your particular musical concentration.
 In order to realize these objectives, regular, punctual attendance is a necessity.

-- Students pursuing all degrees requiring applied study at the 364 level will be required to present at least a 1/2 recital or its equivalent.
-This requirement is not associated with a particular quarter of 364 study.
+- Students pursuing all degrees requiring applied study at the 364 level will be required to present a 1/2 (20-25 min.) recital.
+(See Student Recital Procedures below).
 The recital will be evaluated as Outstanding, Satisfactory or Unsatisfactory; recitals evaluated as Unsatisfactory will not fulfill this degree requirement.

 [Back to Top]

 All students, including transfer students, will be admitted as music majors with areas of specializations (performance, music ed., BA).
 The First-Year Confirmation will be used to validate the areas of specializations.
 The First-Year Confirmation occurs at the end of the first year of study in the department, normally at the time of the first advancement jury for performance majors.
-Area Coordinators will keep track of the status of students in their areas, and they will communicate the results of the First-Year Confirmation to the involved student, applied instructor, music ed. coordinators, dept. advisors, and the Music Office.
+The results of the student’s First Year Confirmation are a result of the review of the Music Advisor, Area Faculty, Private Instructor, and Music Office.

 First-Year Confirmation of Major will review the following: